Introduction

 To achieve this goal:

-• Practice specific topics for the first two months
+• Practice specific topics for the first two-three months

-• Then practice mixed topics for the whole of the last month
+• Then practice mixed passage-based sets for the whole of the last month

 • Time yourself for all these efforts regularly.

-If you are diligent enough and grasp the concepts you should be able to solve most of the questions within a minute as you approach the end of your preparation.
+If you are diligent enough and grasp the concepts, you should be able to read a caselet and solve most questions within 60-90 seconds as you approach the end of your preparation.

 2. Mocks + Analysis = Perfect Strategy